karthick-kk/karthick-kk-hugo/content/resume.md

 **TL;DR** - DevOps and Cloud Automation Engineer

-I’m currently working with `Ericsson`, as a Senior **Infrastructure Automation** Engineer, where I help developers streamline their workflows & build more awesome and effortless releases.
-I have a passion towards automating complex tasks using custom tooling and CI/CD pipelines.
+Currently employed at `Ericsson` as a Senior **Infrastructure Automation Engineer**, I specialize in optimizing developer workflows and facilitating seamless releases.
+With a fervent dedication to automating intricate processes through customized tooling and robust CI/CD pipelines, I consistently strive to enhance operational efficiency and drive innovation.

-Today, I focus on **MLOps**, **Containerization**, **GitOps** and **DevSecOps** implementation for continuous deployment.
+My focus lies in pioneering advancements in **MLOps**, **Containerization**, **GitOps**, and **DevSecOps** to enable continuous deployment and elevate project outcomes.

 Certifications
 --------------